 You also need to look out for qualifying words like “at our discretion” or “as required.”
 This means it’s up to the franchisor when to provide support, and their discretion may not be what you expect.
 If this is the case, you might have to assume that they won’t provide it so you don’t expect to strategically rely on something that’s ultimately unavailable.

-Although it’s truly challenging to find out whether a franchise is a profitable opportunity, you can get a pretty good idea when you consider the factors mentioned above.
+Although it’s truly challenging to find out whether a franchise is a profitable opportunity, you can get a pretty good idea when you consider the factors mentioned above when choosing a franchise.
 However, the success of a business is not only based on historical data but rather based on how much effort you are willing to put into it.

 Once you have identified a franchise opportunity to invest in and are in need of funding, you may want to consider a rollover for business startups (ROBS).
 A ROBS allows you to use money in a qualifying retirement account to finance a franchise, penalty and tax free.
 If you have at least $50,000 in retirement funds, you can talk to a ROBS expert at Guidant for more information.